31 May 08:00 AM

 Mt.
 Washington State Park

 Join us for an unforgettable hiking experience to the summit of Mount Washington, the highest peak in the Northeastern United States.
-Known for its dramatic weather and sweeping panoramic views, this adventure offers a true alpine experience right in the heart of New Hampshire’s White Mountains.
+Rising to 6,288 feet, it is one of the most notoriously unpredictable mountains in North America, known for its rapidly changing weather and sweeping panoramic views.

-This is a challenging hike best suited for those with good physical fitness and prior hiking experience.
-Weather conditions on Mount Washington can change rapidly, so participants should be prepared with proper gear, layered clothing, and sufficient food and water.
+This is a demanding hike best suited for those with good physical fitness and prior hiking experience.
+Conditions on Mount Washington can shift quickly from sunshine to dense fog and strong winds, so proper gear, layered clothing, and sufficient food and water are essential.

 At the summit, we’ll take time to rest, refuel, and soak in the incredible 360-degree views before making our descent together.